-Performanc e outcomes Acceptable outcomes Complies Comments For accepte d development su bject to requirements and ass sessable developme nt Height consideration the following (a) the houlding premise the consideration that the following the follow eight of existing ngs on adjoining AO1.1 Development, other than buildings used for rural activities, has a maximum building height of: (a) 8.5 metres; and (b) 2 storeys above ground level. • The application is for a boundary realignment only.
-No additional buildings of structures are being proposed. to hei adjoir (c) the he in the site; (d) access and d site a sites; (e) privact overlo (f) site a atial, with respect ght, on hing premises; eight of buildings vicinity of the ses to sunlight laylight for the hd adjoining by and boking; and rea and street age length.
-AO1.2 Buildings and structures associated with a rural activity including machinery, equipment, packing or storage buildings do not exceed 10 metres in height.
-The application is for a boundary realignment only.
-No additional buildings of structures are being proposed.
-Siting, who ere not involving a Dwelling house Note-Where for or Dwelling house, the se etbacks of the Queensland Developmen t Code apply.
+Performance outcomes Acceptable outcomes Complies Comments For accepted development su bject to requirements and ass sessable developme nt Height PO1 Building height takes into consideration and respects the following: (a) the height of existing buildings on adjoining premises; AO1.1 Development, other than buildings used for rural activities, has a maximum building height of: (a) 8.5 metres; and (b) 2 storeys above ground level. n/a Not applicable.
+The application is for boundary realignment only.

-Performance outcomes Acceptable outcomes Complies Comments PO2 Development is sited in a manner that considers and respects: (a) the siting and use of adjoining premises; (b) access to sunlight and daylight for the site and adjoining sites; AO2.1 Buildings and structures include a minimum setback of: (a) 40 metres from a frontage to a State-controlled road; and (b) 10 metres from a boundary to an adjoining lot. • The development will not alter setbacks to a State-controlled road.
-Complies with regards to (b). (c) privacy and overlooking; (d) air circulation and access to natural breezes; (e) appearance of building bulk; and (f) relationship with road AO2.2 Buildings and structures, where for a Roadside stall, include a minimum setback of 0 metres from a frontage to a road that is not a State-controlled road. n/a Not applicable.
-The application is not for a roadside stall. corridors.
-AO2.3 Buildings and structures, except where a Roadside stall, include a minimum setback of: (a) 10 metres from a frontage to a sealed road that is not a State-controlled road; and (b) 100 metres from a frontage to any other road that is not a State-controlled road; • No new buildings and structures are being proposed.
-The road setbacks for the established buildings will be maintained.
-Accommodation density PO3 The density of Accommodation activities: AO3.1 Residential density does not exceed one dwelling house per lot. • Complies.
-The development will not alter dwelling density on either allotment.
+Perf ormance outcomes Acceptable outcomes Complies Comments (b) (c) (d) (e) (f) the development potential, with respect to height, on adjoining premises; the height of buildings in the vicinity of the site; access to sunlight and daylight for the site and adjoining sites; privacy and overlooking; and site area and street frontage length.
+AO1.2 Buildings and structures associated with a rural activity including machinery, equipment, packing or storage buildings do not exceed 10 metres in height. n/a Not applicable.
+The application is for boundary realignment only. ng, where not involving PO2 Dev elopment is sited in a mer that considers and sects: the siting and use of adjoining premises; access to sunlight and daylight for the site and adjoining AO2.1 Buildings and structures include a minimum setback of: (a) 40 metres from a frontage to a Statecontrolled road; and (b) 10 metres from a boundary to an adjoining lot. t Code apply. n/a Not applicable.
+The application is for boundary realignment only. (c) (d) (e) sites; privacy and overlooking; air circulation and access to natural breezes; appearance of building bulk; and AO2.2 Buildings and structures, where for a Roadside stall, include a minimum setback of 0 metres from a frontage to a road that is not a State-controlled road. n/a Not applicable.
+The application is for boundary realignment only.